 According to a recent article in the Detroit Freepress: “Drivers will have to jump through numerous hoops before they can get back licenses suspended because of unpaid driver responsibility fees.”
 So if you thought that come this fall your driver’s license will magically appear in your mailbox, think again.
+Getting your license reinstated is more difficult that is seems.

 The Freepress article goes on to show the additional fees and steps that will be required for an individual to meet in order to get their driver’s license restored.”The fees will be eliminated and the debt forgiven on Oct.
 1 for nearly 350,000 people who owe $637 million.
 Drivers who had their licenses suspended because of those unpaid fees — about 300,000 of the nearly 350,000 people, according to the secretary of state — will be able to get their licenses reinstated after Oct.
 1. A $125 fee will even be waived if the driver gets the license reinstated by Dec.
 31.”